Darknet Market Shutdowns And The Future Of Threat Intelligence

-Law enforcement investigations are also lengthy and expensive.
-The longer it takes to shutdown a marketplace, the more time cybercriminals have to circumvent law enforcement and create new sites.
-The darknet is easy to access, but is unindexed and extremely difficult and time-consuming to find relevant information by manually surfing through it.
+Investigations are also lengthy and expensive.
+The longer it takes to shut down a marketplace, the more time cybercriminals have to circumvent law enforcement and create new sites.
+The darknet is easy to access but is unindexed and extremely difficult and time-consuming to find relevant information by manually surfing through it.

 Technology Is Crucial For Threat Mitigation

 One way to get ahead is to speed up the process of collecting intel relevant to investigations.
 Darknet discovery tools are playing a larger role in cybersecurity and investigations into illegal darknet activity.
 Finding this information manually is no longer enough to keep up with the darknet’s evolution.

 Technologies such as the Echosec Systems Platform give public sector teams quick access to critical intelligence on the dark web from the safety of their usual surface web browser.
 The tool allows users to search darknet marketplaces and forums by category and keyword, and apply further filters to narrow down results.
 This saves law enforcement much-needed time and resources while conducting successful darknet investigations.